The United States Computer Go Championship

 four or five places, and a prize for the best new program.

-This year we have a prize fund generously donated by Bob Myers (the Myers Prize),
+In 2000 we had a prize fund generously donated by Bob Myers (the Myers Prize),

 with prizes of